Secondary Asbestos Exposure

 One option for compensation is filing a lawsuit.
 Asbestos liability cases may focus on a company or employer’s failure to warn of asbestos or other legal infractions.
 In order to succeed, these cases must usually trace the asbestos exposure to a definite source.
 This task may prove difficult for victims of secondary asbestos exposure.

 An experienced legal team can help secondary-exposure victims determine eligibility for lawsuits and other legal options.
-Asbestos lawyers will also determine the best jurisdiction or state to file a lawsuit.
+Asbestos lawyers also determine the best jurisdiction or state to file a lawsuit.
 They can handle the entire filing process on the individual’s behalf.

-John underwent multimodal treatment.
+The father died of lung cancer in 1994, and his son was diagnosed with mesothelioma in 2012.
+The professor underwent multimodal treatment.
 This included extrapleural pneumonectomy, a surgery that removes the cancerous lung.
 He also completed several rounds of chemotherapy and at least one round of radiation.

 Common Questions About Secondary Asbestos Exposure